 463 Clementi Road

-The NGEE Ann Polytechnic School of Film and Media Studies provides students with several opportunities to gain training in the industry including both full-time and part-time courses.
-Full-time programs train students in Media post-production, film, sound, video, mass communication, and visual effects.
-Students work with actual clients, take part in masterclasses and special film projects that offer an immersive learning experience with plenty of hands-on training and technical skill support.
+The NGEE Ann Polytechnic School of Film and Media Studies provides students with several opportunities to gain training in the industry, including both full-time and part-time courses.
+Full-time programs train students in Media post-production, Film, sound, video, mass communication, and visual effects.
+Students work with actual clients, take part in masterclasses and unique film projects that offer an immersive learning experience with plenty of hands-on training and technical skill support.

 Location: 535 Clementi Road